wodby/docs/cloud/aws/ses.md

 You can send emails from your applications via SES by configuring mail transfer agent OpenSMTPD:

+0. Make sure your application stack has enabled OpenSMTPD service
 1. [Verify your domain](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domains.html) or email address you will use to send emails from.
 AWS **will not** send emails from unverified sender
 2. [Obtain your SMTP credentials](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/smtp-credentials.html)
 3. Obtain SMTP Server Name from your AWS console.
 Open "SES > Email Sending > SMTP Setting"